Skip to content

 Six ways to see the same work.
 Switch any time.

-The same task data renders in six different views each optimised for a different question your team might be asking.
-No data is duplicated; switching views is instant.
-The work stays the same.
-The perspective changes to match what you need to know.
+The same task data renders in six views each optimised for a different question your team is asking.
+No data is duplicated; switching is instant.
+The work stays the same; the perspective changes to match what you need to know.

 Track